AnClark/faust-vst/README.md

 check the faust-lv2 documentation for details on this.
 We also offer a program which generates MTS messages in these formats from human-readable scale definitions in the Scala format and stores them as Sysex (.syx) or MIDI (.mid) files.
-You can find this program at <https://bitbucket.org/agraef/sclsyx>.
+You can find this program at https://bitbucket.org/agraef/sclsyx.

-To use this, your VST host needs to be able to receive and/or store sysex messages and pass them on to VSTi plugins.
-Unfortunately, not all VST hosts implement this feature at this time.
-As a remedy, the faustvst.cpp architecture also provides an additional `tuning` control which allows you to choose a tuning from a collection of MTS sysex files determined at load time.
-(This feature can also be disabled with a corresponding compilation option, please check the Makefile for details.)
-You then just need to drop some MTS sysex (.syx) files into the ~/.faust/tuning folder.
-If this folder is present and contains some MTS sysex files in the right format, then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
-The control usually takes the form of a slider which shows the current value (both the basename of the tuning file and the corresponding numeric value).
-The tunings are numbered in alphabetic order starting at 1; a slider value of 0 denotes the default tuning (equal temperament).
-Changing the slider value in the control GUI provided by your VST host adjusts the tuning accordingly.
+The faustvst.cpp architecture also offers the same kind of tuning control which allows you to choose a tuning from a collection of MTS sysex files determined at load time.
+If you drop some MTS sysex (.syx) files into a special folder (~/.faust/tuning by default), then the `tuning` control becomes available on all faust-vst instrument plugins which have been compiled with this option.
+This (automatable) control usually takes the form of a slider displaying both the tuning number and the basename of the corresponding sysex file.
+Changing the slider value adjusts the tuning in real-time.
+Please check the faust-lv2 documentation for details.

-This controller-based method for changing the tuning will of course become rather unwieldy if you need to work with a large number of different tunings.
-On the other hand, it also offers the advantage that the tuning becomes an automatable parameter which can be recorded and played back by hosts which provide control automation (your favorite DAW probably does).
-Note that the amount of data in the octave-based tunings is rather small and the data is stored in main memory at load time, so that changing tunings in real-time is not an expensive operation.

-**NOTE:** Instead of ~/.faust you can also name a different "home" folder by setting the FAUST_HOME environment variable accordingly.
-In addition, on Mac OS X the ~/Library/Faust/Tuning folder will also be searched for tunings if ~/.faust/tuning doesn't exist or contains no valid sysex files.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/